Invariance of Quantum Rings under Ordinary Flops I: Quantum corrections and reduction to local models: Introduction

+This is the first of a sequence of papers proving the quantum invariance under ordinary flops over a smooth base.
+In this first part, we determine the defect of the cup product under the canonical correspondence and show that it is corrected by the small quantum product attached to the extremal ray.
+We then perform various reductions to the local models.

+In Part II \cite{LLWp2}, we show that the big quantum cohomology ring is invariant under analytic continuations in the K\"ahler moduli space for flops of splitting type.
+In Part III \cite{LLQW}, the final part of this series, we remove the splitting condition by developing a quantum splitting principle, hence solve the problem completely.

-This paper studies Gromov--Witten theory, mostly in $g = 0$, under flops over a non-trivial base.
-The first three sections inherit the basic structure developed in \cite{LLW} for the simple-flop case, with various theoretical and technical improvements to handle the complexity arising from the geometry of $(S, F, F')$.
-The last four sections contain a number of new techniques which could be useful for later developments.
-They enable us to give the first result on the $K$-equivalence (crepant transformation) conjecture where the local structure of the exceptional loci can not be deformed to any explicit (e.g.~toric) geometry and the analytic continuation is nontrivial.
-As far as we know, this is also the first result for which the analytic continuation is established for nontrivial Birkhoff factorization.
+In particular, this is the first result on the $K$-equivalence (crepant transformation) conjecture where the local structure of the exceptional loci can not be deformed to any explicit (e.g.~toric) geometry and the analytic continuation is nontrivial.
+As far as we know, this is also the first result for which the analytic continuation is established with nontrivial Birkhoff factorizations.

-Since the proof is quite technical and involves many aspects of GW theory, it might be helpful to outline the major steps below.
-Roughly, each step below corresponds to a section in the main text.